The nest cam project

-The nest camera of the University of Turku and Turku University of Applied Sciences provides live video of ospreys and other bird species visiting the artificial nest, situated about 35 m up in a lighted leading mark.
-The camera is located on the island of Seili in the middle region of the Archipelago Sea, SW Finland.
-Viewers may watch the web camera year-round, 24-hours a day.
+The University of Turku and Turku University of Applied Sciences’ nest camera offers live video footage of ospreys and various bird species frequenting an artificial nest, perched approximately 35 meters high on a well-lit leading mark.
+Positioned on Seili Island in the heart of the Archipelago Sea, Southwest Finland, this camera provides year-round, 24-hour streaming access to viewers.

-The current camera (Milesight Pro Ptz Dome 5 mp) has been in operation since December 2018.
+The current camera, a Milesight Pro Ptz Dome 5 mp, has been operational since December 2018.
 The 1080p live stream is transmitted from the nest to Youtube and Saaristomeri.utu.fi using two nanobeam antennas.
-Due to the camera’s location, storms etc. may cause sudden power outages which will interrupt the feed.
-Any issues with the feed will be resolved as soon as possible.
+Due to the camera’s location, storms and other factors may lead to occasional power outages, resulting in temporary feed interruptions.
+Any issues with the feed will be promptly addressed.

-The camera is maintained by the University of Turku and the Turku University of Applied Sciences.
-The data at https://saaristomeri.utu.fi website is licenced with The Creative Commons Attribution 4.0 International license (CC BY 4.0).
-How to cite: “Seili Environmental monitoring programme, Osprey web camera.
+The camera is jointly maintained by the University of Turku and the Turku University of Applied Sciences.
+The data on the https://saaristomeri.utu.fi website is licensed under the Creative Commons Attribution 4.0 International license (CC BY 4.0).
+When citing, please use the following format: ‘Seili Environmental monitoring programme, Osprey web camera.
 YEAR.
-Turku University/ Turku University of Applied sciences, Turku. https://saaristomeri.utu.fi/seili-osprey-web-camera/”.
+Turku University/ Turku University of Applied Sciences, Turku. https://saaristomeri.utu.fi/seili-osprey-web-camera/‘.

-When sharing videos and images from the nest to social media, please use hashtags #seiliospreys, #uniturku #turunamk
+We encourage the sharing of videos and images from the nest on social media using the hashtags #seiliospreys, #uniturku, and #turunamk.

-The nest camera was installed to the osprey nest in 2006 by the Turku University of Applied Sciences (TUAS) with the help of Archipelago Research Institute’s (University of Turku) infrastructure.
-At the beginning, the camera was maintained as part of NatureIT project, coordinated by TUAS, and later continued as part of TUAS projects Saaristomeri.info and BalticSeaNow, focusing on science communication and environmental education.
-Since 2015, the Archipelago Research Institute has fully participated in the maintenance and funding of the web camera and connections.
+The nest camera was initially installed in the osprey nest in 2006 by the Turku University of Applied Sciences (TUAS), with assistance from the Archipelago Research Institute at the University of Turku.
+Initially, the camera was maintained as part of the NatureIT project, coordinated by TUAS.
+Later, it continued as part of TUAS projects Saaristomeri.info and BalticSeaNow, focusing on science communication and environmental education.
+Since 2015, the Archipelago Research Institute has been fully involved in maintaining and funding the web camera and its connections.

 YearNesting osprey coupleFirst sightingFirst egg laid1. chick hatched2. chick hatched3. chick hatchedIncubation period (days) of the 1. chickMore information